yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure DevOps window, Pipelines is highlighted in the ribbon.](images/stepbystep/media/image68.png "Azure DevOps window")

-2. Click the **New pipeline** button to create a new build pipeline.
+2. Select the **New pipeline** button to create a new build pipeline.

     ![In Builds, New pipeline is highlighted.](images/stepbystep/media/image69.png "Create a new pipeline")